maplemesh/maplemesh.org/GetStarted.md

 ## What is MapleMesh?
 MapleMesh is a community communication network built using LoRa (long range, low power radios, called "nodes") and [Meshtastic](https://meshtastic.org/), an open-source project that lets small radios send text messages and GPS information without cell towers or Wi-Fi.
 Individual nodes work together to create a mesh network.
 The more units in use, the stronger the network!

-The “mesh” part means each device passes along messages for others, so even if you’re far away from someone, your message can hop across multiple devices until it reaches them.
+The "mesh" part means each device passes along messages for others, so even if you’re far away from someone, your message can hop across multiple devices until it reaches them.

 ## What is LoRa?
 LoRa is the wireless technology this network uses.
 It’s designed to send small amounts of data—like text messages while using very little power.